reduxjs/redux/docs/tutorials/essentials/part-5-async-logic.md

 When we call `dispatch(addNewPost())`, the async thunk returns a `Promise` from `dispatch`.
 We can `await` that promise here to know when the thunk has finished its request.
 But, we don't yet know if that request succeeded or failed.

 `createAsyncThunk` handles any errors internally, so that we don't see any messages about "rejected Promises" in our logs.
 It then returns the final action it dispatched: either the `fulfilled` action if it succeeded, or the `rejected` action if it failed.

-Redux Toolkit has a utility function called `unwrapResult` that will return either the actual `action.payload` value from a `fulfilled` action, or throw an error if it's the `rejected` action.
+However, it's common to want to write logic that looks at the success or failure of the actual request that was made.
+Redux Toolkit adds a `.unwrap()` function to the returned `Promise`, which will return a new `Promise` that either has the actual `action.payload` value from a `fulfilled` action, or throws an error if it's the `rejected` action.
 This lets us handle success and failure in the component using normal `try/catch` logic.
 So, we'll clear out the input fields to reset the form if the post was successfully created, and log the error to the console if it failed.

 If you want to see what happens when the `addNewPost` API call fails, try creating a new post where the "Content" field only has the word "error" (without quotes).
 The server will see that and send back a failed response, so you should see a message logged to the console.